 3. Yahoo!
 Local

 Many times we find that a business (especially if it is new) is not listed at all in a directory.
 If you’re one of these businesses, take an hour and register your business on Google+, Yelp, and Yahoo to start.
-If you need help, check out this webinar on setting up directory listings for a step-by-step instruction on how to do it all in just one hour!

 If your business is listed, that’s great!
 But is it listed correctly?
 If it’s not, you are limiting your ability for potential customers to find you.
 Make your business more easily found online by ensuring that your business is listed with all of the relevant information fields.
 One you’re set up on all of some of the above local directory sites, here are 5 essential questions that you need to answer with your business information.